-As the young men embark on the two-year coursework of Years 11 and 12, the subject offerings derive from the Queensland Curriculum and Assessment Authority’s General subjects.
-While the majority of students access tertiary courses via the ATAR score, others are supported through vocational pathways.
-Further enrichment options include the Aquila Gifted and Talented programme, work experience, and traineeships and apprenticeships where appropriate.
+As the young men embark on the two-year coursework of Years 11 and 12, the subject offerings derive from the Queensland Curriculum and Assessment Authority’s subjects leading to an Australian Tertiary Admissions Rank (ATAR).
+Enrichment options include the extensive Aquila Gifted and Talented programme, non-term-time overseas language tours and work experience placements.

 The Senior School experience also includes formal and informal activities that focus on leadership development.
 These programmes offer students the opportunity of gaining and enhancing their leadership qualities while learning and understanding the role of emotional, personal and team development.
 Leadership skills can be ascertained through a range of outdoor education camps, the Tri-Service Cadets training, and a vast array of extra and co-curricular activities.